CEED/libCEED/examples/solids/index.rst

 This example is located in the subdirectory :file:`examples/solids`.
 It solves the steady-state static balance momentum equations using unstructured high-order finite/spectral element spatial discretizations.
-As for the :ref:`example-petsc-navier-stokes` case, the solid mechanics elasticity example has been developed using PETSc, so that the pointwise physics (defined at quadrature points) is separated from the parallelization and meshing concerns.
+As with the :ref:`example-petsc-navier-stokes` case, the solid mechanics elasticity example has been developed using PETSc, so that the pointwise physics (defined at quadrature points) is separated from the parallelization and meshing concerns.

 .. _problem-linear-elasticity: